Katherine August-deWilde: Board memberships

-August-deWilde has served as a member of several boards and councils, including the Advisory Council of the Stanford Graduate School of Business, the Advisory Council of the Stanford Center on Longevity, Catalyst Corporate Board Resource, the Committee of 200, Equilar and TriNet.
+August-deWilde currently serves on the boards of Sunrun, Eventbrite, Newfront, Tipping Point Community, Instawork and the San Francisco Housing Accelerator Fund.
+August-deWilde has served as a member of several boards and councils, including the Advisory Council of the Stanford Graduate School of Business, the Advisory Council of the Stanford Center on Longevity, Catalyst Corporate Board Resource, the Committee of 200, OpenGov, Equilar and TriNet.
 She previously served as vice-chair of the Town School for Boys and as a trustee of the Boys and Girls Clubs of San Francisco and the Carnegie Foundation for the Advancement of Teaching.
 She was a member of the policy advisory board of the Center for Real Estate and Urban Economics, University of California, Berkeley.
-August-deWilde currently serves on the boards of Sunrun, OpenGov, Eventbrite, Tipping Point Community and the San Francisco Housing Accelerator Fund.
-She was a 2018 fellow in the Stanford Distinguished Careers Institute cohort.
+She was a 2018 fellow in the Stanford Distinguished Careers Institute cohort and previously served on the board of the Clayman Institute for Gender Research at Stanford University.

 Philanthropy

-August-deWilde is an angel investor with the women's investment group Broadway Angels and has been on the board of the Clayman Institute for Gender Research at Stanford University.
-In 2008, she and her husband founded the Katherine and David deWilde Faculty/Scholar fund to support work on entrepreneurship in developing economies.
-She and her husband previously seeded a professorship that year at the Stanford Graduate School of Business in honor of Professor George Parker.
+In 2008, August-deWilde and her husband seeded a professorship at the Stanford Graduate School of Business in honor of Professor George Parker.
+In 2012, they founded the Katherine and David deWilde Faculty/Scholar fund at the Stanford Graduate School of Business to support work on entrepreneurship in developing economies.
+They also funded the Stanford GSB deWilde Junior Faculty Fund and the deWilde Sloan/MSx Program Fund.

 In 2012, they established the LGBT Summer Fellowship at University of Virginia School of Law to support outstanding law students working on legal matters of national and cultural importance to the lesbian, gay, bisexual, and transgender community.
-In 2015 they created the Katherine and David deWilde Endowed and Expendable Funds for Women's Achievement.
+In 2015, they created the Katherine and David deWilde Endowed and Expendable Funds for Women's Achievement.

+In 2018, Katherine August-deWilde received the Excellence in Leadership Award from Stanford Graduate School of Business.